-This report contains eight (8) property and inventory audits.
-Our property audits indicated that the eight (8) locations in the report complied with prescribed policies and procedures.
+This report contains nineteen (19) property and inventory audits.
+Our property audits indicated that all nineteen (19) locations in the report complied with prescribed policies and procedures.

-We wish to express our appreciation to the administration and staff of the various schools and departments for their cooperation and courtesies extended during our audits.
+We wish to express our appreciation to the various schools and departments' administration and staff for their cooperation and courtesies extended during our audits.